Wolverin-e/PathFinding/README.md

 4. ## PageScripts Class Diagram
 	- This is the class diagram of the PageScripts Package/Bundle.
+	- In general the Controller maintains a grid and proxies the actions taken on DOM to grid.
+	- When In COMPUTING State, controller [**snoops**](#snoop-layer-sequence-diagram) on the operations of the algorithm and enqueues them in opQueue.
+	- When In PLAYING State, controller dequeues the operations from opQueue and shows them on screen through viewRenderer.
+	- The Controller controls a major part of the UI throught ViewRenderer.
+	- The MultiController and The MultiViewRenderer is for Multi EndPoints Page.
 <p align="center">
 	<img src=".readme/imgs/Diagrams/PageScriptsClassDiagram.jpg">
 </p>